 Cellars

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.

 Electricity

 Repair category 2

-Notes There are aspects of the electrical installation which may not satisfy current day needs with there being skirting mounted sockets and older sockets/wiring.
+Notes The electrical installation is dated and exposed wiring is noted to the light fitting within the ground floor bedroom.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.